Computational Foundations for Strategic Coopetition: Formalizing Trust and Reputation Dynamics: Introduction

 \item \textbf{Trust-augmented utility function and equilibrium}: We extend the base utility from \cite{pant2025foundations} with trust-weighted reciprocity terms ($\rho \cdot T_{ij}^t \cdot \phi(a_j^t - a_j^{\text{baseline}})$), creating feedback loops where trust gates cooperation and cooperation builds trust.

-\item \textbf{Structured translation framework for trust parameters}: This report provides the first operational methodology for requirements engineers to instantiate computational trust models from \textit{i*} trust relationships, organizational culture assessments, and project contexts.
+\item \textbf{Structured translation framework for trust parameters}: This report provides a structured operational methodology for requirements engineers to instantiate computational trust models from \textit{i*} trust relationships, organizational culture assessments, and project contexts.

 \item \textbf{Comprehensive experimental validation}: Unlike prior computational trust models, we validate across 78,125 parameter configurations, establishing that negativity bias, hysteresis, and cumulative damage emerge robustly rather than being artifacts of specific parameterizations.